-Describe data analysis procedures:
+• Describe data analysis procedures:

-Analysis will address the comparability of baseline and re-measurement data, including factors that impact validity.
-Results with present numerical data that is accurate, clear, and easily understood.
-Interpretation will involve looking at all possible explanations for results and factors that may have affected them.
-Historical circumstances will be considered.
-Visual displays of data will facilitate analysis and communicate results.

-Describe how plan will interpret improvement relative to goal:

-Data analysis will guide how well interventions are influencing performance indicator rates and outcomes.
-This data will be assessed against established goals and will drive decisions on effectiveness of change.

-Describe how plan will monitor ITMs for ongoing QI:

-ITMs will be validated and monitored weekly and monthly as appropriate through trending, PDSA cycles, run charts, and other QI tools to analyze impact and effectiveness.
-The process for verifying ITM data validity and reliability will be conducted by quality associates with each department.
+- Procedures included an analysis of the comparability of baseline and re-measurement data, including factors that impacted validity.
+The results section of the PIP ensures that numerical data is accurate, clear, and easily understood.
+Interpretation involved looking at all possible explanations for results and factors that may have affected them.
+Historical circumstances were considered.
+Visual displays of data facilitate analysis and communicate results. - Describe how plan will interpret improvement relative to goal: - Data analysis will guide how well interventions are influencing performance indicator rates and outcomes.
+This data was assessed against established goals and drove decisions on effectiveness of change. - Describe how plan will monitor ITMs for ongoing QI: - ITMs were validated and monitored weekly and monthly as appropriate through trending, PDSA cycles, run charts, and other QI tools to analyze impact and effectiveness.
+The process for verifying ITM data validity and reliability was conducted by quality associates within each department.